CPotts82/bike_sharing/README.md

 ![Checkout Tiimes Gender](https://user-images.githubusercontent.com/106348899/190530864-bccf7384-b451-4501-9bc8-818d0c5cd319.png)

 This next chart is almost identical to the previous one with the exception that it includes a breakdown of gender of the users in the trip duration analysis.
 It is very apparent from this chart that males are the primary users of the NYC bike share program.

 ![Trips by Weekday Hour](https://user-images.githubusercontent.com/106348899/190530973-a2d1bcf3-ff94-48dc-aab5-f09018ef610f.png)

+This next visualization is a heatmap that showcases number of bike trips at any given hour on each day of the week for the month of August.
+The chart clearly shows that the busiest times are Monday through Friday mornings and evenings when most people are commuting for work.
+These would most likely be subscribers that utilize this bike share program to get to and from work.
+The weekends also show a busy time from about 9 am to 7 pm.
+These users would most likely be customers but also some subscribers that are using the bikes to visit tourist attractions, restaurants, and go on other social outings.

 ![Trips by Gender](https://user-images.githubusercontent.com/106348899/190531179-85c8cd9f-cb24-44b2-8c34-f035cb3ca6c1.png)